ashutoshmjain/gita/src/mathuraLanding.md

 ---

-[^mystical]: Mystical Intelligence -
+[^mystical]: Large Language Models (LLMs) -
 - The earliest public model of chatGPT (version 3.0) used around 12000 mathematical dimensions to internalize the context of around 50,000 words of text.
-- It did so by transforming through the data from internet, digital books in public domain and code repositories.
+- It did so by crawling through the data from internet, digital books in public domain and code repositories.
-- This in itself is mystical but consider the later versions learnt music and art - they must have millions of dimensions.
+- This in itself is a breakthrough but consider the later versions that learnt music and art.
-- It also begs the question of how many dimensions must a human mind have - it may be trained in text, music, art and thousands of other skills - agriculture, metallurgy, transportation to state the obvious.
+- It begs the question of how many dimensions must a human mind have - it may be trained in text, music, art and thousands of other skills - agriculture, metallurgy, transportation to state the obvious.
-- And it takes billions of cognitive dimensions to create a consistent three-dimensional experience.
+- And what does it take to create a consistent three-dimensional visual experience.

 ----